HeyLucasLeao/tinycp/README.md

 ## Classes

-### BaseConformalClassifier
+### BinaryMarginalConformalClassifier

-`BaseConformalClassifier` is a base class for conformal prediction using a RandomForestClassifier and Venn-Abers calibration for confidence estimation.
+`BinaryMarginalConformalClassifier` A marginal coverage conformal classifier methodology utilizing a classifier as the underlying learner.
+This classifier supports the option to use Out-of-Bag (OOB) samples for calibration.

-### OOBBinaryClassConditionalConformalClassifier
+### BinaryClassConditionalConformalClassifier

-`OOBBinaryClassConditionalConformalClassifier` is a class conditional conformal classifier based on OOB methodology, using a random forest classifier as the learner.
+`BinaryClassConditionalConformalClassifier` A class conditional conformal classifier methodology utilizing a classifier as the underlying learner.
+This classifier supports the option to use Out-of-Bag (OOB) samples for calibration.

-### OOBBinaryMarginalConformalClassifier

-`OOBBinaryMarginalConformalClassifier` is a conformal classifier based on OOB predictions, using RandomForestClassifier and Venn-Abers calibration.

 ## License